amor71/LiuAlgoTrader/docs/source/Quickstart.rst

 Prerequisite
 ------------

-1. Paper, and a funded account with Alpaca_ Markets,
+1. Paper, or a funded account with Alpaca_ Markets,

 .. _Alpaca: https://alpaca.markets/docs/about-us